 The Company elected the land easement practical expedient upon adoption of the new guidance and is thus permitted to continue its current accounting policy for land easements that exist or expired before the effective date of the adoption.
-The Company will evaluate new or modified land easements under ASC 842 beginning on the adoption date of the new guidance.
+As of the adoption date, the Company evaluates new or modified land easements under ASC 842.